hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-max: Returns the maximum value from a list of numbers
+`max`: Returns the maximum value from a list of numbers